Great Northern Route 6: Washington and Oregon to Portland

 Stop 3: Rock Fort Camp

-Cross over into Oregon on the The Dalles Bridge and take US 30 west through the town of The Dalles (rhymes with pals) to a Lewis and Clark site along the Columbia called Rock Fort Camp.
+Cross over into Oregon on the The Dalles Bridge and take US 30 west through the town of The Dalles (rhymes with pals) to a Lewis and Clark Expedition site along the Columbia called Rock Fort Camp.
 After negotiating a series of difficult rapids on the way down the river, the Expedition spent three nights, making observations, repairing canoes, hunting, and interacting with various tribes.
 They also camped on the way back on April 15, 1806, aiming to acquire horses and other items.
 In his inimitable way, Clark wrote, “we arivied at the enterance of Quinnett Creek which we assended a Short distance and Encamped at the place we had Called rock fort Camp.”

 The Dalles is the site of the longest continuously populated place in North America due to the historical presence of Celilo Falls and the trading opportunities it afforded.
 The falls now lie under the water backed up in Celilo Lake by the Dalles Dam.
 On March 10, 1957, the falls fell silent.